 Applications open in August and are due in early December.

 Soros Fellowship for New Americans

 The Paul and Daisy Soros Fellowship provides graduate funding for continuing generations of able and accomplished New Americans (immigrants and children of immigrants) to achieve leadership in their chosen fields.

 - The candidate has demonstrated creativity, originality and initiative in one or more aspects of her/his life.

 - The candidate has demonstrated a commitment to and capacity for accomplishment that has required drive and sustained effort.

-Applications are due early November.
-Does not require University endorsement but applicants are strongly encouraged to consult with ONS.
+Applications are due early in November.
+Does not require University endorsement but applicants are strongly encouraged to consult with the Office of National Scholarships.

 Schwarzman Scholarship Program